-F emale genital mutilation/cutting (FGM/C) endures as an egregious violation of women’s human rights.
-Despite growing survivor-led campaigns and community abandonment declarations, clear medical evidence documenting FGM/C’s negative health effects, and multiple international agreements and national laws banning the practice, over 200 million girls and women have already been cut.
+F emale genital mutilation/cutting (FGM/C) endures as an egregious violation of women’s and children’s rights.
+Despite growing survivor-led campaigns, thousands of community abandonment declarations, clear medical evidence documenting FGM/C’s negative physical and mental health effects, and multiple international agreements and national laws banning the practice, three million girls remain at risk each year and over 200 million girls and women have already been cut.
 Today in Africa, one girl is cut every ten seconds.

-But tide is turning.
+But the tide is turning.
 Global momentum against FGM/C is building.
-The Sustainable Development Goals (SDGs) have prioritized eliminating FGM/C as a key factor in achieving gender equality and a global resource mobilization priority.
+The Sustainable Development Goals (SDGs) have prioritized eliminating FGM/C as a key factor in achieving gender equality, and FGM/C is emerging as a growing resource mobilization priority.
 Two dozen of the 29 countries where the practice is concentrated have enacted legislation or decrees related to FGM/C. Activists in the United States, Europe, Africa, the Middle East, and Asia are standing up and ushering in a transformative process of social change.

 One in five of the world’s FGM/C victims lives in Egypt, and a powerful and diverse national coalition has formed to build support for FGM/C abandonment.

 Equality Now facilitates powerful pan-African convenings and ongoing advocacy networks of grassroots activists from throughout the continent

 The Kakenya Center, a model girls’ school located in the Maasai region of Kenya, admits students only from families that have pledged not to cut their daughters.

 The London-based Orchid Project’s media and communications efforts have helped build policy and funding support for FGM/C abandonment in the UK and globally.